mezonai/docs/docs/mezon-channel-webhook-docs.md

 ---
 layout: docLayout.html
-title: Mezon Webhooks Docs
+title: Mezon Channel Webhooks Docs
 ---

-# Mezon Webhook
+# Mezon Channel Webhook

 Mezon provides a feature that allows users to send messages to channels through corresponding created webhooks.

-## Creating a Mezon Webhook
+## Creating a Channel Mezon Webhook

 First, to work with webhooks, you need to make sure you are a member of a clan and have access to a channel.